 ICC Arbitration Rules: keeping up with evolving trends

-Revised version in force from January 1, 2021
+The revised version in force from January 1, 2021

 The International Court of Arbitration of the International Chamber of Commerce (ICC Court) has recently adopted a revised version of the ICC Rules of Arbitration (2021 Rules).